 Canadian brand of motorcycles and ATVs, launched in 1972 by the BRP boat and snowmobile company.
 Since 2003, in addition to the founders of Bombardier-Beaudoin, it has been owned by Bain Capital and Caisse de depôt et placement funds.
 Products are sold in 100 countries by more than 4,000 dealers.

 The name reflects the competition between the markets in America and Canada.
 Can is Canada, and Am is America; the dash depicted a confrontation.
 The motorcycles were made in Canada and raced by the American Association of Motocross.
-There was a constant competition between American and Canadian brands.
+There was constant competition between American and Canadian brands.
 Competition for market leadership.
-In addition, there was a series of races popular in the 60s and 70s under a similar name Can-Am.
-Seven of the series took place in Canada, and four in the US.
+In addition, a series of races was popular in the ’60s and ’70s under a similar name, Can-Am.
+Seven of the series took place in Canada and four in the US.
 The series probably also influenced the choice of name because the bikes were prepared for motocross.

 The circle on the right is the parent company Bombardier Recreation Products logo.
 He looks like:

-• Wheel.
-The main products of the company are snowmobiles.
-The presented circle repeats the detail from the driving mechanism.
+- Wheel.
+The company’s main products are snowmobiles.
+The circle presented repeats the detail from the driving mechanism.

 Most of the circle inside is occupied by a metal part with teeth.
 The figure resembles caterpillar tracks, with the help of which snowmobiles or a motorcycle camshaft moved.

-In the circle is the abbreviation BRP, which is an abbreviation for Bombardier Recreation Products.
-The name Bombardier is connected with the surname of the founders.
+In the circle is the abbreviation BRP, which stands for Bombardier Recreation Products.
+The name Bombardier is connected with the founders’ surname.

-The dividing line is a symbol of the brand’s existence as a separate part of the large company from which it was born.
+The dividing line symbolizes the brand’s existence as a separate part of the company it was born from.
 The placement of the parent company logo on the right shows its power to decide the future fate of Can-Am.

 Font and Colors